safenetforum-community/DBC-testing/README.md

 ## populate.sh

-This  script creates accounts  consisting of keypairs and wallets and saves the output to a file.
+This  script creates accounts  consisting of keypairs and wallets and saves the output to a series of .csv files.

 the payout function loops through the files in the $ACCTS dir and sends some test SNT from the master wallet to each account.

+## populate-comnet.sh

+Same as above but hacked to run on a community testnet - comnet